arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 In the bolder Display styles, the `y` has a smooth connection between from its left side down to the descender.
 This is straight off of Helvetica – even though it’s a bit tricky to incorporate into the family, it looks too nice to leave out.

+![A few extra quirks](name_sans-extra.svg)
+*Name Sans sneaks in a few extra quirks from the Subway mosaics, like a calligraphic exit stroke on the `Z` (echoed by the `t`) and a flat-bottomed `U` in Stylistic Set 1.
+An alternate `ß`, in an “fz” form borrowed from Berlin street signs, is also available in Stylistic Set 10.*

 Simply put, Name Sans is not an accidental design.
 Every visual aspect of it ties back to mosaics (or occasionally newer) signage in the Subway.
 There are still a few decisions that I am turning over in my head and in my sketches, but I am becoming more and more certain that I have found the right way to balance the many influences of Name Sans into a varied but cohesive type family.

-![A few extra quirks](name_sans-extra.svg)
-*Name Sans sneaks in a few extra quirks from the Subway mosaics, like a calligraphic exit stroke on the `Z` and a flat-bottomed `U` in Stylistic Set 1.*

 ## There’s so much more, but...